 - Promote a signature by clicking the Thumbs-Up icon for a signature to indicate to Sumo Logic that the data included in the signature is relevant to you.
 This feedback is taken into consideration when you run LogReduce the next time.

 - Demote a signature by clicking the Thumbs-Down icon for a signature to indicate that this signature is not relevant to you.

 If you have never promoted or demoted a signature, you will see the global setting for this signature.
 Once you vote, you will see your promotion or demotion.

 Splitting a Signature

 If you'd like to see more granular results, you can split a signature.
 When you split a signature, you'll notice that fewer wildcard asterisks will appear; instead specific values are included in the signatures.
 Even though the data is more specific, the results after splitting a signature will still be fuzzy because the LogReduce algorithm bases results only on the window of time you've run the search against.

 After you split a signature, the position of the signatures may move (one may even move to another page of results).
-Each line is still highlighted in yellow so you can easily identify them.
+Each line is still highlighted so you can easily identify them.

-For example, you've selected a signature to split.
-The hostId shouldn't be generic; by splitting the signature you should get more specific results.
+For example, in your Windows logs you've selected a signature to split.
+The Category shouldn't be generic; by splitting the signature you should get more specific results.